doncandela/mgah/mgah.md

     (pyt-gmem)..$ pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
     ```

-    To check that PyTorch is usable, run this code in a JN which creates a small tensor filled with random numbers:
+    As mentioned above in remarks on [Conda](#pip-conda-apt), on a Linux PC a Conda environment can be used with Jupyter Notebook simply by doing `conda activate ...` to activate the environment then `jupyter notebook` to start a JN.
+To check that PyTorch is usable, run this code in a JN which creates a small tensor filled with random numbers (can also run this code in Python started at the terminal):

     ```
     import torch